benjamin-chan/Workflow/README.md

 Bare repositories can exist anywhere.
 E.g., on a local drive, on the Exacloud/Norm Linux filesystem, [GitHub](https://github.com).
-The only constraint is that your local workstation and your remote computer need to be able to connect to it.
+The only constraint is connectivity; all computers you use need to be able to *see* the bare repo.

 Bare repo location | Pros | Cons
 :---|:---|:---
-Local | Private | Exacloud/Norm won't be able to connect to it [Box.com](https://ohsu.account.box.com) | Shareable | Exacloud/Norm won't be able to connect to it Home directory on Exacloud/Norm `~` | Private, behind OHSU firewall |
+Local | Private | Exacloud/Norm won't connect to it
-Group directory on Exacloud/Norm `/home/groups/biostats` | Shareable, behind OHSU firewall |
+[Box.com](https://ohsu.account.box.com) | Shareable | Exacloud/Norm won't connect to it
-[GitHub](https://github.com) | Shareable to anyone | In the cloud
+Home directory on Exacloud/Norm `~` | Private, behind OHSU firewall | Behind OHSU firewall Group directory on Exacloud/Norm `/home/groups/biostats` | Shareable, behind OHSU firewall | Behind OHSU firewall [GitHub](https://github.com) | Shareable to anyone | In the cloud

 Techincally speaking, a bare repository is a repo that doesn't contain any working files.